Purpose and aim of the policy

 - Robust data protection and confidentiality procedures that ensures no personal information is ever disclosed to non-authorised parties

 - Images for headshots are reviewed to ensure appropriateness as well as quality on Spotlight

 - Education within Spotlight of this Policy and procedures implemented to safeguard children

 - Leading on education within the industry to develop awareness and understanding of professionals who may work with children

-Expectations of Spotlight users
+Expectations of Spotlight and Tagmin users